olebole/irafdoc/doc/apextract.extras.rst

   and one band the image will be one dimensional.
 Note that the
   <i>format</i> parameter controls whether multiple apertures are
   written to separate images or to a single image.
-Thus, if the format is <tt>"onedspec"</tt> this means that the second dimension will always be of length one and, if the <i>extras</i> parameter is no, the output images will be one dimensional.
+Thus, if the format is <span style="font-family: monospace;">"onedspec"</span> this means that the second dimension will always be of length one and, if the <i>extras</i> parameter is no, the output images will be one dimensional.
   </p>